 Printing entire programs

-Elpi Print stlc.
+Elpi Print stlc "elpi_examples/stlc".

+Look at the generated page.
 Finally, one can bound the number of backchaining steps performed by the interpreter:

 Elpi Query lp:{{ 0 = 0, 1 = 1 }}.